theopn/theopn.github.io/content/writing/2022-08-25-neovim-ide.md

 toc = true
 tocTItle = "Plug-ins"
 +++

+# Almost-One-Year (2023-07-19) Update

+I know more Lua, I know more Neovim, and as a result, my Neovim setup looks quite different now.
+In fact, I separated my Neovim configuration into a separate repository [Theovim](https://github.com/theopn/theovim/). **Check out how different my configuration has become in [my new update post]({{< ref "/writing/2023-07-18-neovim-update.md" >}}).**

+---

 # 30 Plug-ins and 700 Lines of Code Later, Neovim is my favorite IDE